andreyponomarevru/musicbox/README.md

 All configuration is through the env vars and `docker-compose.yml`.

-Note that for the app to be actually helpful, make sure your music library is properly tagged (the app parses only standard ID3v2 tags)
+Note that for the app to be actually useful, make sure your music library is properly tagged (the app parses only standard ID3v2 tags)

 1. Mount the directory where you store music as the volume of the `api` container (in `docker-compose.yml`)

   ```shell
     api:
       container_name: api
       ...